sweeneychris/TheiaSfM/docs/source/sfm.rst

   for absolute pose estimation.
 Additionally, this is the threshold used for filtering outliers after bundle adjustment.

+.. member:: int ReconstructorEstimatorOptions::min_num_two_view_inliers

+  DEFAULT: ``30``

+  Any edges in the view graph with fewer than this many inliers will be removed prior to any SfM estimation.

 .. member:: int ReconstructorEstimatorOptions::num_retriangulation_iterations

   DEFAULT: ``1``